pantheon-systems/documentation/source/content/guides/legacy-dashboard/09-add-client-site.md

 ## Access Site Billing

-1. From the User Dashboard, click on the site you want to access billing for.
+1. Navigate to the User Dashboard, click the site for which you want to access billing.

-1. Go to the Site Dashboard and click the **Billing** tab.
+1. Navigate to the Site Dashboard and click the **Billing** tab.

 <Alert title="Note" type="info">